Marie-Clementine Bagration: Early life

 Marie-Clementine was born on 29 September 1810 in Vienna as the illegitimate daughter of Prince Klemens von Metternich with Princess Catherine Bagration.
 By the order and personal involvement of the Russian Emperor Alexander I, she was recognized and recorded as the legitimate daughter of General of Russian imperial army Prince Pyotr Bagration who was a husband of Catherine Bagration, and became an official member of the Georgian royal Bagrationi dynasty.

 Her real father served as the Foreign Minister and Chancellor of the Austrian Empire and is best remembered for convening the Congress of Vienna in 1815.

 Personal life

-Marie-Clementine married Graf Otto von Blome (1795–1884), a son of Friedrich von Blome, on 12 July 1828.
+Marie-Clementine married Lensgreve Otto von Blome (1795–1884), a son of Friedrich von Blome, on 12 July 1828.
 Together, they were the parents of one son: